 - L.C. or L.L.C.

-If you have a name idea but aren’t quite ready to proceed with the next steps, you can reserve your name for up to 60 days.
+If you have a name idea but aren’t ready to proceed with the following steps, you can reserve your name for up to 60 days.

 Step 2 – Choose a Registered Agent

 Once you decide on a name, you can consider who you want to choose as your LLC’s registered agent.
-The registered agent is someone who accepts all official paperwork on behalf of the business, including tax and legal documents.
-So, if someone sues the business, the registered agent will receive the associated papers.
+The registered agent accepts all official paperwork on behalf of the business, including tax and legal documents.
+So, if someone sues the company, the registered agent will receive the associated papers.

 The Oklahoma Statutes allow the registered agent to be any of the following individuals or entities:

 - A domestic or foreign business entity with authorization to conduct business in Oklahoma

 The registered agent must also have a physical location in Oklahoma so they can receive documents efficiently.

 Step 3 – File the Articles of Organization

 You can fill out and submit the articles of organization of your Oklahoma LLC to the Secretary of State to officially establish your business.